Grants & Finance Specialist I, Electric School Bus Initiative

 This position is remote due to Covid-19, but you will be based at WRI’s office in Washington, DC once restrictions have lifted.

-- Prepare and execute sub grant and contract agreements, monitor partner and subcontractor performance against contract requirements, and advise Project Managers on oversight and delivery of subcontracted work
+- Prepare and execute subgrant and contract agreements and advise Project Managers on oversight and delivery of subcontracted work

-- Monitor and liaise with partners to ensure the timely and accurate submission of progress and financial reports
+- Monitor and liaises with partners to ensure the timely delivery of contract requirements, including accurate submission of progress and financial reports

 - Coordinate and advise project managers on budget design and management, including use of advanced budgeting software, monthly financial tracking, and supporting Project Managers in expense forecasting and revenue analysis

-- Regularly review, update, and monitor all transactions, commitments, and revenue prospects for all team projects
+- Regularly review, update, and monitor transactions, commitments, and revenue prospects for team

-- Supply timely financial reports and analysis to project managers and program operations staff under supervision
+- Supply timely financial reports and analysis to project managers and program Operations Manager

-- Process invoices and pay applications for projects in compliance with established governance
+- Collect invoices and process project payments in compliance with established governance

 - Draft proposal budgets and assists in the collection & submission of formal proposal packages, including routing through internal review

 - Maintain timely and accurate information in donor and grant management database (Salesforce)